Tips on Treating Perioral Dermatitis

 Gut health is an ongoing journey.

-Finding your perioral dermatitis trigger is essential to be able to edit out the cause and start implementing your PD recovery.
+Finding your skin trigger is essential to be able to edit out the cause and start implementing your skin barrier recovery.

-And please, don’t get swayed by people on the internet or social media forums saying they’ve treated their PD with skin-stripping products… It’s all about gently caring for your Skin Microbiome, not destroying it.
+And please, do not get swayed by people on the internet or social media forums saying they have treated their perioral dermatitis with skin-stripping products… It is more about gently caring for your Skin Microbiome, not destroying it.

 Blog article author